OCA/manufacture/mrp_mto_with_stock/README.rst

 This module extends the functionality of Manufacturing to support the creation of procurements when there is no stock available.
-This allow you to pull from stock until the quantity on hand is zero, and then create a procurement for fulfill the MO requirements.
+This allow you to pull from stock until the quantity on hand is zero, and then create a procurement to fulfill the MO requirements.

 Configuration
 =============